poac-dev/poac/README.md

 ### Run linter

 Linting source code is essential to protect its quality.
-Poac supports linting it by a simple command with `cpplint`:
+Poac supports linting your project by the `lint` command:

 ```console
 you:~/hello_world$ poac lint